coderefinery/documentation/_episodes/04-sphinx.md

 ---

 ## RST and Markdown
-- two of the most popular lightweight markup languages
+- Two of the most popular lightweight markup languages
 - Markdown considered simpler to use, but RST more extensible
 - Markdown convenient for smaller documents, but for larger and more complicated documents RST may be a better option